macto2024/OdorSim/README.md

 ## Setup

-Use Ubuntu 24.04 with ROS 2 Jazzy.
+Use Ubuntu 24.04.
 From the repo root, run these in order:

 ```bash
 # 1. Install ROS 2 Jazzy, clone/build GADEN, and build the ROS overlay